-Thus, perhaps counter-intuitively, energetic wave forcing led to fining of the beach face material.
-This result is surprising, as finer material is typically removed from a beach during the initial stages of a storm and during the winter storm season (e.g. Komar, 1998, chap.
+Thus, perhaps counter-intuitively, energetic wave forcing led to fining of the beach-face material.
+This result is surprising, as finer material is typically removed from a beach during the initial stages of a storm and during the winter storm season (e.g. Komar, 1998, Sect.
 7).
-Given the bed roughness results in the previous Section, the clear inference is that the fining of the surficial sediments was associated with the occurrence of the ripples, and was very likely due to infilling of the troughs with the fine material in the crests as part of the planing off process by the shorebreak and swash during the falling tide.
-(See Sect.
-4.)
+Given the bed roughness results in the previous section, the clear inference is that the fining of the surficial sediments was associated with the occurrence of the ripples.
+In Sect.
+4 the fining is attributed to infilling of the troughs with the fine material in the crests as part of the planing-off process by the shore break and swash during the falling tide.